yinshanyang/sandbox-forestry/src/data/pages/about.md

 ---
 title: About
 blocks:
   - template: _Quote
-  quote: Hello folks.
-Let’s quote some stuff from some one.
-Ho ho ho.
+    quote: So this is much much better than before.
     name: Some Person
     title: A Position, Some Company
 ---